Sports Law Meets IP Law

 The Online Sports Guys picked up an article by the AP about Greg Gumbel suing Encore Television Group for using Gumbel’s taped introductions to endorse products that he never agreed to endorse.
 Gumbel had no idea that the intros would be used for infomercials.
 He claims that he was originally approached to film the intros for educational and news-oriented programming.
 This has more to do with the contract that was signed between the parties and the understandings surrounding the agreement, but it still deals with IP in a sense.
 It is more about Gumbel’s moral rights than his copyright to the material.

 But then there is the story about the AP looking for revenue share from sites that use content from news organization without permission.
-This is certainly a Copyright Law issue and affects the sports world as well (ahem, sports bloggers).
+This is certainly a Copyright Law issue, something dealt by the likes of a copyright lawyer nyc, and affects the sports world as well (ahem, sports bloggers).
 AP executives are concerned about sites that link to news articles, smaller sites that sometimes reproduce articles whole, and companies that sell packaged news feeds.

 News aggregators and search companies have long asserted that collecting snippets of articles — usually headlines and a sentence or two — is allowed under the legal doctrine of “fair use.”
 News organizations have been reluctant to test that idea in court, and it is still not clear whether The A.P. is willing to test the fair use doctrine.